Georgios Rallis

-Georgios Ioannou Rallis (Γεώργιος Ιωάννου Ράλλης; 26 December 1918 – 15 March 2006), anglicised to George Rallis, was a Greek conservative politician and the 2nd Prime Minister of Greece from 1980 to 1981.
+Georgios Ioannou Rallis (Γεώργιος Ιωάννου Ράλλης; 26 December 1918 – 15 March 2006), anglicised to George Rallis, was a Greek conservative politician and Prime Minister of Greece from 1980 to 1981.

 Ancestors in politics

 Georgios was descended from the old, noble and political Rallis family.
 Alexandros Rallis, born in 1760, was a prominent Phanariote (Greek from Constantinople).
 In 1849 his son George A. Rallis became Chief Justice of the Greek Supreme Court.
 Dimitrios Rallis, paternal grandfather of Georgios Rallis, served as Prime Minister of Greece for five separate short periods in 1897, 1903, 1905, 1909 and 1921.
-Dimitrios' son and Georgios' father, Ioannis Rallis, was a collaborationist Prime Minister from 1943 to 1944, during the German occupation.
+Dimitrios's son and Georgios's father, Ioannis Rallis, was a collaborationist Prime Minister from 1943 to 1944, during the German occupation.
 After the liberation of Greece he was sentenced to life imprisonment for collaboration and died in jail in 1946.
 His maternal grandfather, Georgios Theotokis, was four times Prime Minister of Greece, between 1901 and 1907.